fangli/fluent-plugin-influxdb/README.md

 `time_precision`: The time precision of timestamp. default to "s". should specify either second (s), millisecond (m), or microsecond (u)

+`tag_keys`: The names of the keys to use as influxDB tags.
+Please also specify the comma-separated keys parameter.

 ### Fluentd Tag and InfluxDB Series

 influxdb plugin uses Fluentd event tag for InfluxDB series.